Tlbowman42/F24_Team7_Lochinvar-Fan-Controller/Reports/Experimental Analysis.md

 ## Interpretation and Conclusions

 The purpose of this experiment is to verify that the user can accurately save and read data from the SD Card.
 The results show that we can accurately save data to the SD Card and then read the data back in.
+In conclusion, the user should be able to save the user inputted data, and then read back in the latest saved data.

 # Fan Simulation Test